Cappuccino Muffin Recipe

-This Cappuccino Muffin Recipe is the muffin recipe you didn’t know you needed in your life.
-They are light and moist and flavored with just the right amount of coffee and chocolate chips.
-Such a winning flavor combination!
+This Cappuccino Muffin Recipe is the muffin recipe you didn’t know you needed.
+They are light, moist, and filled with just enough smooth coffee flavor and gooey chocolate chips.
+With such a winning flavor combination, you’ll be adding this recipe to your weekend rotation in no time!
+Try them for brunch or as an afternoon snack.

-If you have enjoyed my Strawberry Lemon Muffins or my Blueberry Muffins this Cappuccino Muffin is sure to be your new favorite!
+If you have enjoyed my Strawberry Lemon Muffins or my Blueberry Muffins, this Cappuccino Muffin is sure to become your newest favorite!

 Step 1: Make the Batter

-This recipe is so easy and only requires a few steps.
+- This recipe is so easy, with only a few steps.
 You’ll be enjoying these delicious morsels in no time!

 Step 2: Bake the Muffins